bbsonjohn/CSC_FrontEnd/README.md

 _Date:_ 06/20/2014

-_Description:_ The FrontEnd Module for CUHK muon telescope.
+_Description:_ The FrontEnd Module for the Cathode Strip Chamber (CSC) CUHK muon telescope.
 The program is written using Atmel Software Framework (ASF).
 It is a program that interfaces the _Atmel Xmega256A3BAU Microcontroller_.
 The detail function of the program can be found in my [thesis](https://bbsonjohn.github.io/assets/MasterThesis.pdf).

 <hr>
 <br><br>